What do the symbols mean on my Audio-Technica Microphone? (Part 1 – Low Cut & Pad)

-This is the 18th installment in guest blogger Frank Klepacki’s series on music production.
-Today Frank shares more of his preferences for recording drums.
-If you missed Frank’s previous post on this topic, you can read it here.
+This is the 19th installment in guest blogger Frank Klepacki’s series on music production.
+Today Frank writes about his move to a travel-friendly setup.
+If you missed Frank’s previous post, you can read it here.

 After years of honing my preferred guitar tones, I’ve had to adapt them to different settings, from full amps and mics in the recording studio, to plug-ins, to live performances with and without amps.
 Each of these settings offers a different curveball to overcome, and sometimes you need to adapt your sound accordingly.